CloudNativeGBB/arc-k8s-demos/docs/apply-cluster-baseline.md

     clusterName: '<INSERT RESOURCE ID OF ARC CLUSTER>'
 ```

 To make these values available to the Helm operator we need to get this file into a secret.
-We'll do that manually here, but you could also use a [sealed secret](https://github.com/bitnami-labs/sealed-secrets/blob/master/README.md).
+We'll do that manually here, but you could also use a [sealed secret](https://github.com/bitnami-labs/sealed-secrets/blob/master/README.md) which could then be added to your git repo without exposing any sensitive data.

 ```bash
 # Create a secret containing the azure-monitor-values.yaml file